 Nothing is more popular than what’s hot right now.

 You’ll have to be quick because what’s hot today will be forgotten tomorrow.
 OK, the longevity is a bit longer than that, but you get what I mean.
 They all have an inherent lifespan.
 The topic seems to appear, it goes viral, then it dies away, and people find something else to interest them.

 Remember the fundraising ice-bucket challenge videos of July and August 2014?
 The idea went viral on social media that summer, with recurrences in subsequent years.
 I’m not saying you should do the challenge, it’s the idea of following a trend that’s key.

 I can hear you saying.
-Oh yeah, how do I know what’s hot?
+Oh yes, how do I know what’s hot?

 You don’t have to be psychic or a futurologist.
 Let Google Trends search feed you the information.

 Google Trends analyzes the popularity of top search queries in Google Search It allows you to track what is trending and see what people are searching for right now.
-You won’t get an exact number but you will see the relative amount of searches.
+You won’t get an exact number, but you will see the relative number of searches.

 Sometimes you don’t even need Google Trends to know certain topics will trend.
-For instance: Thanksgiving, Christmas, Valentines Day, vacations, and a whole host of observance days are guaranteed to rise in popularity.
+For instance: Thanksgiving, Christmas, Valentine’s Day, vacations, and a whole host of observance days are guaranteed to rise in popularity.
 If you don’t know when events are observed, let Google search be your friend.
-I just discovered that the first Saturday in February is Icecream for Breakfast Day.
-Now there has to be a video in that!
+I just discovered that the first Saturday in February is Ice cream for Breakfast Day.
+Now there must be a video in that!

 React to what you now know people are searching for and create content to satisfy that curiosity.

 Trending topics can be a wonderful source of YouTube video ideas but there is a downside.
 Like a Tsunami, there’s a huge rush of interest that eventually subsides.
 So, you are in a repeating cycle of research, production, publish and promote.